EUROPE MARKETS: European Stocks Under Pressure As Euro Hits Highest Since January 2015

 Continue Reading Below

-European stocks fell Monday, under pressure as the euro hit its highest level against the dollar in more than two years, as energy shares suffered after a hurricane knocked out refineries in Texas.
+European stocks fell Monday as the euro hit its highest level against the dollar in more than two years, while energy shares declined in the wake of refinery shutdowns prompted by then-Hurricane Harvey that pummeled Texas.

-Trading was closed on the FTSE 100 as the U.K. observed the August Bank Holiday.
-That may mean lighter trading volumes than usual.
+Trading was closed on the FTSE 100 as the U.K. observed the August Bank Holiday, meaning trading volumes were lighter than usual.

 Euro gain: Shares of exporters across Europe were pushed lower as the euro held onto the higher ground it reached after a speech by European Central Bank President Mario Draghi (http://www.marketwatch.com/story/draghi-criticizes-protectionism-deregulation-push-2017-08-28) in Jackson Hole, Wyo., on Friday.